Colby offers a rigorous academic program connected to the world's most complex and pressing challenges, including 45 majors and 35 minors.

-The student-to-faculty ratio is 9:1 and 72% of courses have fewer than 20 students.
+The student-to-faculty ratio is 10:1 and nearly two-thirds of courses have fewer than 20 students.

-Research opportunities provide an ideal setting for student-faculty mentorships and often result in coauthoring peer-reviewed articles or presenting research together at conferences.
+Numerous research opportunities with world-class faculty scholars generate strong student-faculty mentorships and often result in coauthoring peer-reviewed articles or presenting research to large audiences.

-Students interested in engineering can participate in the following dual-degree engineering programs: a 2-1-1 option with Dartmouth or a 4-2 option with Columbia, and earn 2 degrees - a B.A. from Colby and a B.E. or B.S. degree from the partner institution.
+Students interested in engineering can participate in dual-degree engineering programs with Dartmouth or Columbia, and earn 2 degrees - a B.A. from Colby and a B.E. or B.S. degree from the partner institution.

 Colby’s prominent centers of thought, impact, and action include the Buck Lab for Climate and Environment, Halloran Lab for Entrepreneurship, Linde Packman Lab for Biosciences Innovation, Lyons Arts Lab, and the Davis Institute for Artificial Intelligence, the first cross-disciplinary AI institute at a liberal arts college.

 The Island Campus, which includes Allen and Benner Islands off the coast of Maine, provide the Colby community with unparalleled opportunities for interdisciplinary research and discovery in fields like biology, the arts, and environmental studies.

 Colby is one of only a handful of small liberal arts colleges to combine computer science, biology, statistics, and mathematics in a computational biology program.
 Students also have the opportunity to combine computer science with another discipline through the College’s interdisciplinary computation program.

 The Colby College Museum of Art, one of the finest college art museums in the country, and the Lunder Institute for American Art, offer countless opportunities for students to engage with the best artists and pieces in the world.